Antipsychotic Prescribing

 Cardiac Effects

 Haloperidol can cause abnormal heart rhythm, ventricular arrhythmia, torsades de pointes, and even sudden death if injected intravenously (2).
-Other adverse effects include prolongation of QTc interval, prolonged atrial and ventricular contraction, and other cardiac conduction abnormalities (2).
+Other adverse effects include prolongation of the QTc interval, prolonged atrial and ventricular contraction, and other cardiac conduction abnormalities (2).

-Thioridazine has an FDA-backed warning for sudden cardiac death.
-Low-potency first-generation antipsychotics, like chlorpromazine or thioridazine, commonly cause orthostatic hypotension (2).
+Thioridazine has an FDA-backed warning for sudden cardiac death—low-potency first-generation antipsychotics, like chlorpromazine or thioridazine, commonly cause orthostatic hypotension (2).

 Additional Effects